 You are very known for your chocolates, but you are also creating pastries.
 When did this start and why?
 Was it difficult to get good pastries in Leeds?

 Sun: We both love pastry and I’m always making something “just for fun” as we like to call it.
-I would love to have a tea room that serves deserts and afternoon tea so I’m always practicing with this in the back of my mind.
+I would love to have a tea room that serves desserts and afternoon tea so I’m always practising with this in the back of my mind.